Yahoo HotJobs: History

 In March 2001, Richard Johnson resigned as chief executive officer and president.
 The board appointed COO Dimitri Boylan to fill those positions.
 Boylan quickly set about restructuring the company and expanding the customer base beyond its core market of start-ups and technology companies and deeper into health care, insurance, government, and financial services.
 Allen Murabayashi, Thomas Chin, and George Nassef left the company in 2001 to pursue new interests.
 In 2001 the company became profitable and cash flow positive.

 In June 2001 George Nassef resigned as EVP engineering and chief information officer to pursue other startup ideas.

 For the last six months of 2001, HotJobs was the most-visited career site on the Internet, according to independent research by Media Metrix.
 In 2001 Hotjobs.com reported total revenue of $117.6 million, exceeding the full year revenue in 2000 of $96.5 million by 21.8%, and ended the year with a balance of cash, cash equivalents and marketable securities of $65.8 million after making $18 million in merger-related expenditures which included Dimitri's payment to Monster of a breakup fee for not completing their merger - opening the door to the Yahoo! offer.
 HotJobs was ranked #14 in Bloomberg's "Tech 100" list.

 Dimitri Boylan took HotJobs.com to the Super Bowl one last time in 2002 with his Parrot/Court Stenographer ad.
 The ad was well received, with MSU's Department of Advertising faculty experts ranking it 4th in their "Top Ten Touchdowns" list, awarding it 96 out of 111 possible points.

 Yahoo purchased the company through an unsolicited bid in 2002, for $436 million, undercutting efforts by Monster Worldwide, owners of Monster.com, to acquire the company.
+Shortly after the acquisition, Boylan left Yahoo! to pursue new interests.

 Monster announced in February 2010, that it would acquire HotJobs from Yahoo for $225 million.
 As part of the deal, Yahoo! would maintain a three-year profit sharing arrangement with the new owners in exchange for promoting Monster.com on its web properties post-acquisition.
 After the acquisition, HotJobs began to offer users a chance to migrate their job postings and information to a Monster.com account.